socrata/socrata-py/README.md

 # Development

 ## Testing
+Install test deps by running `pip install -r requirements.txt`.
+This will install `pdoc` and `pandas` which are required to run the tests.

 Configuration is set in `test/auth.py` for tests.
 It reads the domain, username, and password from environment variables.
 If you want to run the tests, set those environment variables to something that will work.

 If I wanted to run the tests against my local instance, I would run: